ServiceStack/ServiceStackVS/CreateYourFirstProject.md

 ## Troubleshooting ##

-If continuing to use an older version of the **NuGet Package Manager** you will need to click on **Enable NuGet Package Restore** after creating a new project to ensure its NuGet dependencies are installed.
+If you are continuing to use an older version of the **NuGet Package Manager** you will need to click on **Enable NuGet Package Restore** after creating a new project to ensure its NuGet dependencies are installed.
 Without this enabled, Visual Studio will not pull down the ServiceStack dependencies and successfully build the project.

 ## How does it work? ##